-Embecta engages a workforce that reflects the communities it operates in.
-Our workforce possesses a broad range of thoughts and experiences, starting with a diverse leadership team and board of directors.
-Our commitment to ID&E is embedded in our values.
-We believe that diversity of our teams makes us better at identifying opportunities and solving problems.
-We are committed to creating and sustaining an environment where everyone brings their authentic selves to work, to help us fulfil our mission of helping people with diabetes.
+Embecta engages a workforce that reflects the communities where we operate.
+Our workforce, including our leadership team, and our board of directors, includes diverse members and teams.
+Our commitment to DE&I is embedded in our values.
+We believe that employee diversity makes us better at identifying opportunities and solving problems.
+We are committed to creating and sustaining an environment where everyone brings their authentic selves to work, to help us fulfill our mission of helping people with diabetes.

-Corporate Responsibility ("CR") and ESG
+Corporate Responsibility ("CR") and Environmental, Social and Governance ("ESG")

-As part of the Separation from BD, Embecta is in process of developing a standalone multi-year strategy to advance its ESG initiatives.
-The focus in fiscal year 2022 was primarily evaluation, as Embecta's risks and impacts are different to those of BD.
+Embecta is in the process of developing a standalone multi-year strategy to advance its ESG initiatives.
+The focus in fiscal year 2023 was to evaluate Embecta's global ESG risks and impacts.
 This evaluation phase commenced with a Sustainability Materiality Assessment and an internal review of the United Nations Sustainable Development Goals.
 Separately, the governance structures for managing ESG topics and updates were documented via the Company's Enterprise Risk Committee charter.
-Embecta plans to publish its inaugural Sustainability Report in mid fiscal year 2023.
+Embecta plans to provide an updated Sustainability Report during its 2024 fiscal year.